4d/4d-for-ios/docs/Detailform-TemplateIcon.md

 If this icon is missing from your detail form template folder the **template.svg file** (we're going to learn about this later) will be displayed in the template selector window and a question mark icon will be displayed above each table that's missing an icon.
 ![Missing listform icon custom template](assets/custom-detailform/missing-detailform-icon-custom-template.png)

-We've used Photoshop to create the detial form template icon in our example, but you can use any image software.
+We've used Photoshop to create the detail form template icon in our example, but you can use any image software.

 ![Custom listform template icon](assets/custom-detailform/custom-detail-form-icon.png)